 Not only will the sunshine stimulate vitamin D production and keep your circadian rhythm in check, but it can also increase dopamine receptor availability.11

 Combine this with exercise or meditation in the morning, and you’re off to a great start.

 Eat protein-rich foods

-Foods that are rich in protein — particularly those high in tyrosine, or its precursor phenylalanine can improve your health in lots of ways.
+Foods that are rich in protein—particularly in tyrosine or its precursor phenylalanine—can improve your health in lots of ways.

-You can find high levels of protein in foods like:
+You can find high levels of protein in:

 - Soy products

-More research is needed on microbiota, but some fascinating studies suggest a link between the gut microbiota and dopamine.
-By consuming probiotics, you could help your gut microbiota grow healthier, and potentially boost its ability to produce dopamine.
+More research is needed on microbiota, but some studies suggest a link between the gut microbiota and dopamine.12 Consuming probiotics could help your gut microbiota grow healthier, and potentially boost its ability to produce dopamine.

 Reduce your intake of sugary and processed foods

-Sweet snacks and fried foods may provide you with a rush of dopamine in the short-term, but it's usually followed by a crash in which dopamine levels drop even lower than they were before.
-Similar to the tolerance effect of recreational drugs and alcohol, the spike in dopamine levels can lead to a blunting of dopamine sensitivity.
+Sweet snacks and fried foods may provide a rush of dopamine short-term, but it's usually followed by a crash when dopamine levels drop lower than before.
+Similar to the tolerance effect of recreational drugs and alcohol, a spike in dopamine can lead to a blunting of dopamine sensitivity.